BrightspaceUI/core/components/alert/README.md

 # Alerts
-Alerts communicate critical information relating to the state of the system and the users’ work flow.
+Alerts communicate critical information relating to the state of the system and the user's work flow.

 <!-- docs: demo autoSize:false align:start -->
 ```html